Name

 *

 Housing: Washington is in the midst of a housing affordability and displacement crisis that is disproportionately impacting BIPOC and low-income communities across the state.
-Our organizations believe that without immediate policy intervention, the COVID-19 pandemic has created the conditions for gentrification* to create deep harm and accelerated rates of displacement in BIPOC and low-income communities across the state.
 Why do you think we are in a housing affordability and homelessness crisis?
 What policies and strategies would you advance as an elected official to address these compounding crises and support the creation of affordable housing in your jurisdiction?
 What does gentrification and displacement of low-income and BIPOC communities look like in your city or county, and how do you propose to help these communities to stay in place?

 *

-Public Safety: In 2023 police killed more than 1,300 people nationwide - the deadliest year on record in over a decade, not to mention injuries as a result of police violence.
+Public Safety: In 2024 police killed more than 1,300 people, according to a report released by Mapping Police Violence – not to mention injuries as a result of police violence.
 Many of these are a result of escalations where armed police officers are present.
-Some of the solutions our organizations have advocated for include civilizing traffic enforcement much like how parking enforcement is civilized, and diverting 911 calls* that don't require an armed response to be handled by unarmed crisis responders.
-Tell us if you support these policies, how you would advance them in your community, and what your approach to addressing root causes of this issue, early prevention programs, and public safety in general would be if elected?
+Some of the solutions our organizations have advocated for include civilizing traffic enforcement much like how parking enforcement is civilized, and diverting 911 calls that don't require an armed response to be handled by unarmed crisis responders.
+Tell us if you support these policies, and/or other alternatives to policing like community-based solutions.
+How would you advance them in your community, and what approach to addressing the root causes of police violence in your elected position?

 *